 Start a FAQ based on office hour visits

-Because online classes lack the immediacy that leads to quick questions in class, they often generate more individual questions, particularly about procedures or assignments.
-Consider keeping track of these questions that arise during office hour visits and add them to a class Frequently Asked Questions page in Canvas, encouraging students to check there before making an appointment.
+If you have students attending your class virtually, consider keeping track of questions, particularly about procedures or assignments, that arise during office hour visits and add them to a Frequently Asked Questions page in Canvas.
+Encourage students to check there before making an appointment.

 DO NOT record meetings with students due to privacy issues.